crunaprotocol/cruna-protocol/docs/services/ICrunaService.md

 function isERC6551Account() external pure returns (bool)
 ```

-Called by the manager to know if the plugin is an ERC721 account
+Called by the manager to know if the plugin is an ERC6551 account
+We do not expect that contract check the interfaceId because the service
+is not required to extend IERC165, so that can cause issues.

 ### isManaged